 - Home fire insurance covers property loss or damage caused by fire, lightning (including damage to electrical appliances and equipment arising from lightning-caused short circuit), explosion, vehicle impact, aircraft impact, water damage due to accidental discharge, leakage or overflow of water or steam (with protection against 4 natural disasters, i.e. storm, flood, earthquake or volcano eruption or tidal wave or tsunami and hailstorm, of up to 20,000 baht / year for actual damage caused by all disasters).
 Coverage can also be extended to include rent for temporary dwelling (as per the terms of home fire insurance).

 1.2 Marine cargo and logistics insurance protects domestic and international freight shipped by sea, air, road or rail.
 It provides coverage against any loss of or damage to imported and exported goods in transit caused by sea perils or natural forces, i.e. earthquake, volcano eruption, or lightning.
 Extra protection can also be offered against other risks such as theft, war, riot or strike.
 The insurance policies can be classified are as follows:

-provides protection against loss or damage arising from perils other than those covered by fire insurance, motor insurance or marine insurance.
-We offer the following types of miscellaneous insurance products:
+1.3 Miscellaneous insurance provides protection against loss or damage arising from perils other than those covered by fire insurance, motor insurance or marine insurance.
+We offer various types of miscellaneous insurance products are as follows:

 |- Property Insurance||- Business Interruption Insurance (on all-risks policy)|